 Each provider has a corresponding listing in the health service directory (OceanHealthMap.ca) that lists the provider's contact information, along with various options for inter-provider communication.

 The primary channels of communication used by these providers include the following mediums:

 - Physical Address

-- Secure electronic communication using Ocean (for eReferrals, eConsults, Website Forms and so on)
+- Secure electronic communication using Ocean (for eReferrals, eConsults, Website Forms etc.)

-Since the communication between providers usually involves the exchange of a patient's personal health information (PHI) for the purpose of providing care, from a privacy perspective, it is crucial that these listings provide an accurate contact information and a secure means of communication.
+Since the communication between providers typically involves the exchange of a patient's personal health information (PHI) for the purpose of providing care, from a privacy perspective, it is crucial that these listings provide accurate contact information and a secure means of communication.

 As an electronic service provider, CognisantMD follows a number of strategies to ensure the integrity of listings in Ocean's health service directory.